helmut-hoffer-von-ankershoffen/oe-python-template/README.md

 ### Development Infrastructure

-Projects generated with the template come with a comprehensive development toolchain and quality assurance framework that supports the entire software development lifecycle - from coding and testing to documentation, release management, and compliance auditing.
+Projects generated with this template come with a comprehensive development toolchain and quality assurance framework that supports the entire software development lifecycle - from coding and testing to documentation, release management, and compliance auditing.
 This infrastructure automates routine tasks, enforces code quality standards, and streamlines the path to production:

 1. Linting with [Ruff](https://github.com/astral-sh/ruff)
 2. Static type checking with [mypy](https://mypy.readthedocs.io/en/stable/)